 What we can do for your child?

-When your child lives with cerebral palsy or another neurological condition, or has a developmental delay, Jo and Leila know that the effects are not just physical but emotional.
+When your child lives with cerebral palsy or another neurological condition, or has a developmental delay, Leila knows that the effects are not just physical but emotional.
 The effects are also felt by the family as well by as the child.

 So our care and treatment of your child radiates from the focus on increasing your child’s abilities to move and play, through to working with you as a family too.